caldwell-matthew/lightintheironcage/content/_index.md

 > "Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert."
 > -- Isaiah 43:18-19

 Light in the Iron Cage was created for the purpose of glorifying God and pointing the suffering to Him.
-As one who was formerly despairing in an [**Iron Cage**](https://kenpulsmusic.com/pilgrimsprogress28.html), I want to point others like me towards the healing light of Jesus through the Holy Spirit.
+As one who was formerly despairing in an [Iron Cage](https://kenpulsmusic.com/pilgrimsprogress28.html), I want to point others like me towards the healing light of Jesus through the Holy Spirit.
 I pray that you would be pointed to the kindness of Christ here.

 This blog is broken into four main types of posts: The Pilgrim's Log (living the Christian life), The Library (literature/books), The Ensemble (music), and The Cinema (movies/tv/anime).
 Take a look around!